 Tubod Marine Sanctuary

-We ran out of time to visit Tubod Marine Sanctuary, but if the snorkelling at nearby JJ’s was anything to go by then this place is definitely worth the P50 entry fee.
+We ran out of time to visit Tubod Marine Sanctuary on our Siquijor itinerary, but if the snorkelling at nearby JJ’s was anything to go by then this place is definitely worth the P50 entry fee.
 You can rent your snorkel from Coco Grove Beach Resort (P100 for the day).

 WEE TIP: it will cost you P1000 to take the private Coco Grove Resort to Apo Island transfer one-way.
 They offer snorkelling day-trips starting at P1,950 and diving day-trips starting at P3,000.
 Honestly, Apo Island is beautiful and worth more than a day.
 Your transfer there is 90mins (on a good day, when the tour actually happens) one-way.
 It also requires a minimum of 12 passengers.
 Just visit Apo properly, like we did here.